 Other times there may not be an official terms and conditions section.
 Instead, you might find the age requirement listed near the payment details or price summary.

 In the event that you do not find an age requirement explicitly stated, don’t take that to mean that there is no minimum age required for check-in.
 Instead, I would highly recommend that you contact the property and inquire about minimum age requirements.

-One thing to consider is that the minimum age for checking in could be different from the minimum age of booking a reservation.
+One thing to consider is that the minimum age for checking in listed in a hotel’s terms and conditions could be different from the minimum age required by a hotel under that chain.